indieun2/NotepadV2/README.md

 # Notepad V2
 **A advanced version of the basic Windows Notepad**
+I made this so everybody can have a customizable and more advanced notepad app
+##
 ## It will take a while to load for the first time since it uses the basic Visual Studio publishing build
 Enjoy!!!!
 Made by King(@indieun2) on Discord